Reverse Prevention Sampling for Misinformation Mitigation in Social Networks: Experiments

 In particular, since the \emph{generateRRC} algorithm is a deterministic BFS (with specialized stopping conditions to account for cutoff nodes) it reaches a much larger fraction of the network.
 Therefore, while there are far fewer non-empty hyperedges generated, they are much large in size: often on the order of half the network.
 Thus, the resulting hypergraph is sparse, but contains very ``heavy'' edges.
 These two opposing metrics, a dense hypergraph with ``light'' hyperedges versus a sparse hypergraph with ``heavy'' hyperedges, result in the latter requiring more memory to store.
-Memory consumption statistics are shown in Fig.~\ref{fig:small_med_mem}.
 Despite a larger memory requirement compared to the single campaign setting we show that our approach has the ability to scale far beyond what was achieved by Budak et al.\ and provides orders of magnitude improvement for the runtime.